python/cpython/Doc/howto/pyporting.rst

 you use this future statement or not, you **must** make sure you know exactly which Python 2 strings you want to be bytes, and which are to be strings.
 This means you should, **at minimum** mark all strings that are meant to be text strings with a ``u`` prefix if you do not use this future statement.
+Python 3.3 allows strings to continue to have the ``u`` prefix (it's a no-op in that case) to make it easier for code to be source-compatible between Python 2 & 3.

 Bytes literals